A few Conceivably Asked Questions about me:

 Half the fun of paving the road to hell with your good intentions is whining as you go along!

 4. While we’re on this subject, when is the next installment of “Celebrity Chefs I Hate” coming out, anyway?

 Do you have any idea of the investment of time, effort, and most importantly, profound and abiding pain and suffering involved in producing “Celebrity Chefs I Hate”?
 I actually have to watch these insufferable hacks cook.
 At length!
 Repeatedly!
 And then I have to revisit the horror again and again in writing, editing, and posting the analysis.
 Look at how long it’s taken me to recover from that first one!

-I’ve been holding on for half a year to my notes from having inflicted five hours of Sandra Lee on myself.
+I’ve been holding on for ages to my notes from having inflicted five hours of Sandra Lee on myself.
 Every time I so much as think about opening that file, I break out in hives that only massive infusions of chocolate can relieve.
 I’m currently researching whether a preemptive chocolate strike will fortify me sufficiently to get it done.
 Or possibly hard alcohol.

 5. Where can I get that deliciously acerbic shirt?

 Scharffen Berger, one of my favorite sources for chocolate, which I have been watching with an anxious eye since its acquisition by Hershey in my dread that they will screw it up.